 - a.
 Make sure the generator is on a level surface. - b.
-Remove dipstick. - c.
-With a dry cloth, wipe the oil off of the stick. - d.
-Insert the dipstick completely back into its hole in the engine case. the pull it out again.
+Unscrew the oil filler/dipstick cap. - c.
+With a dry cloth, wipe the oil off of the stick on the inside of the cap. - d.
+Insert the dipstick as if you were replacing the cap and then remove again.
 There should now be oil on the stick.
 If there is no oil on the stick, or oil only at the very end of the stick, you should add oil until the engine crankcase is filled (see "Adding Oil" portion of the "Maintenance" section). - e.
-Be sure to replace the dipstick when finished checking oil.
+Be sure to replace the cap when finished checking oil.